Peter Sprenger

-Peter Sprenger (29 December 1953 – 23 October 2018) was a lawyer, mountaineer and politician from Liechtenstein who served in the Landtag of Liechtenstein from 1997 to 2005.
-He was a well-regarded lawyer and politician and has been called the "greatest democrat since Wilhelm Beck".
+Peter Sprenger (29 December 1953 – 23 October 2018) was a lawyer, mountaineer, and politician from Liechtenstein who served in the Landtag of Liechtenstein from 1997 to 2005.
+A member of the Patriotic Union (VU), he was the party's spokesman in the Landtag from 1997 to 2003.
+He was a well-regarded lawyer and politician; he has been called the "greatest democrat since Wilhelm Beck".

-Early life
+Life

 Sprenger was born on 29 December 1953 in Baden as the son of deputy government councillor Josef Sprenger and Elisabeth Cortesi as one of three children.
 He attended secondary school at the Liechtensteinisches Gymnasium from 1967 to 1975 and then received a doctorate in law at the University of Zurich in 1985.
-From 1981 to 1991 he received legal training at the law firm of Ivo Beck.
+From 1981 to 1991 he received legal training at the law firm of Ivo Beck; he passed the bar in 1989 and opened his own law firm in 1991.

-Career

-From 1991, he was the chairman of the board of directors at the trust company Administral Anstalt in Vaduz.
-From 1992 to 1993 served as a member of the Administrative Appeals Authority and then was vice president of the Liechtenstein state court from 1995 to 1997.
+He was an employee at the trust company Administral Anstalt in Vaduz from 1983 to 1991, and then chairman of the company's board of directors from 1991.
+Additionally, from 1992 to 1993 served as a member of the Administrative Appeals Authority and then was vice president of the Liechtenstein state court from 1995 to 1997.

-He was elected to the Landtag of Liechtenstein in 1997 as a member of the Patriotic Union.
-He was the Patriotic Union's spokesman in the Landtag from 1997 to 2003.
+He was elected to the Landtag of Liechtenstein in 1997 as a member of the Patriotic Union (VU); he was also a member of the Landtag's foreign policy and judge selection committees.
+In addition, he was the VU's spokesman in the Landtag from 1997 to 2003.
 Sprenger considered his main influence in politics to be that of Wilhelm Beck and was an advocate for greater political freedom in Liechtenstein.

+Following the 2001 elections, in which the Progressive Citizens' Party (FBP) gained a majority of seats in the Landtag, Sprenger was a prominent advocate for the VU moving into the opposition instead of forming a coalition government, which the party ultimately did so.

-He was a leading figure against the proposed changes in the 2003 Liechtenstein constitutional referendum where it was proposed that the reigning Prince of Liechtenstein be given wider powers.
-However, the proposal was ultimately accepted by voters.
-This result has been accredited to Sprenger's decision to not seek re-election to the Landtag in 2005.
+During this time in the Landtag, Sprenger was a leading figure against the proposed changes to the Constitution of Liechtenstein proposed by Prince Hans-Adam II; he campaigned against them.
+In the 2003 Liechtenstein constitutional referendum, where it was proposed that the reigning Prince of Liechtenstein be given wider powers, the proposal was ultimately accepted by voters.
+This result has been accredited to Sprenger's decision to not seek re-election to the Landtag in the 2005 elections.

-In 2003, Sprenger was a founding member and then the manager of the RHW-Stiftung foundation.
+In 2003, Sprenger was a founding member and from then the manager of the RHW-Stiftung foundation.
 He was also a board member of the Democracy Movement in Liechtenstein.